Locum Tenens Tips

-Locum tenens is a term used to describe physicians who provide temporary coverage to help fill gaps in service at hospitals and other healthcare systems.
+As the landscape of healthcare continues to evolve, physicians find they now have a broad range of career choices.
+One such option is locum tenens, a Latin phrase meaning “to hold the place of.”
 Locum tenens is a compelling career choice for physicians seeking growth, flexibility, mobility, and supplemental or augmented income.
 For physicians interested in learning more about locum tenens, consider these perspectives on the pros and cons.

-According to a survey examining healthcare staffing trends (administered pre-pandemic), an estimated 52,000 physicians worked as locum tenens in 2019 (up from 26,000 in 2002).
+CHG’s State of Locum Tenens Report, a survey examining healthcare staffing trends, found that nearly 50,000 physicians are currently working locums.
 The growth in the number of locum tenens providers speaks to the benefits of the temporary work arrangement, including:

 Greater flexibility